 - Doctors sometimes order anesthetics, antispasmodics, antidepressants, or alpha-blockers.
 If tests show that the patient has an infection, they should be treated with appropriate antibiotics.

 Urethral syndrome is another malady that is not well understood by medical science, and it was also considered psychosomatic until recently.

 Healing an Irritated Bladder

 The healthy bladder is coated with a mucosal tissue called the glycosaminoglycan layer, generally referred to as the GAG layer.
 This layer protects the bladder from direct contact with urine.
 The GAG layer can become damaged by bacteria or other trauma, such as pelvic surgery, repeated infections, or a complicated pregnancy.
 I went on a regimen designed to heal the GAG layer.

 First of all, go on a low-acid diet.
-If you look up Interstitial Cystitis diet or IC diet, you will get a lot of varying advice on this.
+If you look up an Interstitial Cystitis diet or IC diet, you will get varying advice on this.
 Different people seem to have different triggers.
-The ones I mention below in the "Common Food Triggers" section should be avoided.
+The ones I mention in the "common food triggers" section, should be avoided.
 Most of them definitely affected me.

 One book I read said, "If you wouldn't put it on an open wound, don't eat it," and this resonated with me.
 So things like hot spices, lemon and vinegar would be off limits.
-If I ate acidic food, I could feel it within 10 minutes, burning my bladder.
+If I ate acidic food, I could feel my bladder burning within 10 minutes.

 This list is a good starting point.
 Pay attention to you body.
 If you feel worse, ask yourself, "What did I eat?"